Far-From-Here-studio/BOTD-Unity6/README.md

 Special biggup to Delacrowa for hosting this content and posting it to the community, and to Unity Technologies' staff who worked on this awesome demo.

 Old demo from 2018 and Assets store were for Unity 2018, but it had bugs and were not "as it" fully usable with the latest Unity version (2022+).
-So here is the updated content, with a few minor changes to match Unity's HDRP new capacity.
+So here is the updated content, with a few minor changes to match Unity's HDRP new capacity:

 .Complete original Demo Scene